You are here

-Austal was awarded the contract for the design, construction and through-life support of the Cape Class patrol boats for the Australian Customs and Border Protection Service in August 2011.
-The eight 58 metre aluminium monohulls are due to be delivered between March 2013 and August 2015.
+Austal was awarded the contract for the design, construction and through-life support of the Cape Class patrol boats for the Australian Border Force (formerly the Australian Customs and Border Protection Service) in August 2011.
+The eight 58 metre aluminium monohulls were delivered between March 2013 and September 2015.

 The support contract extends for a minimum period of eight years and encompasses a full range of intermediate and depot level maintenance activities.
-Further options can be exercised by the Australian Customs and Border Protection Service for In-Service Support for the life of the Cape Class Patrol Boat Fleet.
+Further options can be exercised by the Australian Border Force for In-Service Support for the life of the Cape Class Patrol Boat Fleet.

 The Cape Class Patrol Boats will have greater range, endurance and flexibility in responding to maritime security threats than the current fleet.

 These vessels will also have enhanced capability to operate in higher sea states and survive in more severe conditions.

 The Cape Class Patrol Boats will be able to:

 - Sail 4,000 nautical miles before having to refuel;